 where does tUrn take place?

-For tUrn7 October 10-14, 2022, we will have in-person events EVERYDAY on the campus of SCU for faculty, staff, students, and approved guest, and all other headliners will be online on ZOOM, free and open to the public.
+For tUrn8 April 24-28, 2022, we will have in-person events EVERYDAY on the campus of SCU for faculty, staff, students, and approved guests, and headliners online on ZOOM, free and open to the public.

-A ZOOM meeting code will be emailed to you
+ZOOM meeting codes will be emailed to you after you RSVP.

 Thank you to EVERYONE for helping make a u-turn for the planet